Julietbobo/Employee-Attendance-Analysis/README.md

 ```%WFH = DIVIDE([WFH], [WorkingDays])```

 ### Data visualization.
-- For trend analysis by dates I used an area chart which is the most suitable.
+- For trend analysis I used an area chart which is the most suitable to show attendance for each day.
-- I used a tooltip in the area chart to gain deeper insights on different reasons for for missing work or employee preferences of working from home or from the office.
+- I used a tooltip in the area chart to gain deeper insights on the different leaves taken, absenteeism and employee preference of working from home or from the office.
-- I also used column charts to see the most absentee employees and the weekdays which employees prefer being at the office or working from home.
+- I also used column charts to see the most absent employees and the weekdays which employees prefer being at the office or working from home.
 - I used an information button to help viewers understand some of the acronyms, THE SCOPE OF THE DATA and how I have calculated some of the measures.

 ### Findings
 1. Generally there is a higher preference of working from the office to working from home.
 2. Wednesdays have the highest office attendance.
-3. However, its worth noting that on Monday the percentage of people working from home is the highest.
+3. Its worth noting that on Monday the percentage of people working from home is the highest.
-4. The highest number recorded of absenteeism due to sickness in a single day is 4 (30th May 2022) which is not a significant figure to cause an alarm.
+4. The highest number recorded of absentees due to sickness in a single day is 4 (30th May 2022) which is not a significant figure to cause an alarm.
 5. There are 8 employees who have been absent from work for more than 3 days in a span of 3 months.
 6. From 20th June there was very low attendance whether work from home or from the office.